spollard/josh-works.github.io/_pages/whats-up-with-anabaptists.md

 permalink: whats-up-with-anabaptists
 ---

 Hey there.
 Did you get to this page because I (Josh) sent you the URL?
-If so, punch your email in below.

-I want to keep this conversation rolling, but I don't want to be stuck re-asking everyone to visit this page.)
+If this is your first time on this page, ignore the email signup for now, keep reading, and I'll have another form at the bottom.

 <script async data-uid="4f0cd973a2" src="https://josh-thompson.ck.page/4f0cd973a2/index.js"></script>

 _Don't see an email signup form?
 You'll have to disable Javascript and reload the page.
 Sorry.
 I dislike Javascript-critical functionality as much as anyone, but I don't know a good technical work-around that gives me what I want without it._

-If this is your first time on thtis page, ignore the email signup for now, keep reading, and I'll have another form at the bottom.

-I want your feedback and challenges on what I write.
-I don't do normal article comments, so I'd love for you to pop in your email address, and we'll chat through this as we go.

 --------------------------------